 Lipid-based nanocarriers, while promising for drug delivery and therapeutic applications, face challenges in economic scalability, regulatory hurdles, and clinical limitations that hinder their widespread adoption.
 Lipid nanoparticles are prone to fusion, especially when generated nanoformulations are less than 100 nm in size.
 The fusion allows the enclosed contents to escape from the lipid vesicles, improving dispersity.
 NLCs made with surfactants like poloxamer 188 and polysorbate 80 showed low toxicity and adequate biocompatibility.
 It has also been observed that using a surfactant combination to improve product stability may raise the risk of toxicity.
-Numerous studies have shown that lipid-based nanocarriers produced using positively charged cationic surfactants such as cetyltrimethylammonium bromide (CTAB) have adequate cellular tolerability.
-107 triglycerides in LNPs may change from $\alpha$ - to $\beta$ -form, resulting in polymorphic crystalline aggregates and decreased amorphous zones in the carrier matrix.
+Numerous studies have shown that lipid-based nanocarriers produced using positively charged cationic surfactants such as cetyltrimethylammonium bromide have adequate cellular tolerability.107

+Stability is an important need in the commercial manufacturing of LNP formulations, and it can be modified by lipid polymorphism or phase changes.
+During preparation or storage, triglycerides in LNPs may change from α - to β -form, resulting in polymorphic crystalline aggregates and decreased amorphous zones in the carrier matrix.
 This can lead to drug leakage.
 Sterilizing LNPs during industrial manufacturing is difficult due to the risk of instability produced by current procedures.
-For example, $\gamma$ radiation, often used for sterilizing, can cause lipid oxidation and chain scission, decreasing LNP stability and effectiveness.
+For example, γ radiation, often used for sterilizing, can

+Application number Patent Claim Patent status/ Year Reference US9789062B2 Liposomal formulation with a therapeutic agent reduces IA injection frequency and produces long-term effects.
+Application granted 2017 101 WO2020206314A1 Sustained release of Adenosine-loaded liposomes to improve pain and tissue damage.
+Published 2021 102 WO2007134819A1 Development of cationic liposomes for targeted delivery of polypeptide and other API.
+Published 2007 102 WO 01/82899 Development of cationic liposome for diagnosis and delivery of therapeutic drug at the active site to treat inflammation in arthritis.
+103 EP 2638896 A1 Targeting of human cd14+monocytes in blood by cationic liposome for RA treatment.
+Published 2013 104 EP 1658839 A1 Cationic liposomes loaded with Oligonucleotides exert site-specific anti-inflammatory effects in RA by targeting CD40 Published 2006 105 WO 2003000190 A2 Intraarticular delivery of glycosaminoglycan encapsulated liposomes for osteoarthritis treatment Published 2003 106 WO 2006027786 A2 Liposomal preparation containing glucocorticoid, and its derivative was developed to treat inflammatory conditions of rheumatoid arthritis.
+Published 2006 107 WO 2008053484 A2 Development of targeted nano liposome with heavy metal to treat inflammation in RA.
+Published 2009 108 US8784881B2 Curcuminoid-loaded liposomes for anti-inflammatory effect on arthritis Published 2014 109 US 20130115270 A1 Targeted liposomes attached with Anti-IL-1 for local anti-inflammatory action in RA treatment Published 2013 110 US 20130071321 A1 Targeted liposome with folate conjugation for site-specific delivery of corticosteroid.
+Published 2013 111 US 20130115269 A1 NF-a coated liposomes for targeted delivery of anti-inflammatory drugs Published 2013 112 cause lipid oxidation and chain scission, decreasing LNP stability and effectiveness.
 Furthermore, lipid oxidation during storage might affect particle surface charge, drug release characteristics, and stability, potentially leading to the generation of hazardous byproducts that impair therapeutic efficacy.
 Furthermore, interactions with container materials such as ion leaching, surfactant absorption, and pH changes can all have an impact on LNP stability.
 Because of these difficulties, most LNP formulations have a shelf life of less than a year.
-To address these issues, a variety of strategies have been developed, including lyophilization, the use of stabilizing agents such as antioxidants or chelators to prevent oxidation and aggregation, the use of excipients as buffers, osmolytes, or cryoprotectants, and specialized packaging materials to prevent container interaction. $^{108}$
+To address these issues, a variety of strategies have been developed, including lyophilization, the use of stabilizing agents such as antioxidants or chelators to prevent oxidation and aggregation, the use of excipients as buffers, osmolytes, or cryoprotectants, and specialized packaging materials to prevent container interaction.108